 The 2019 American Association of Medical Assistants (AAMA) National Certification Examination pass rate of the Technical Diploma Medical Assisting program at Nicolet College, Rhinelander, WI was 100%, based on the most recent Annual Report Form submitted to the Medical Assisting Education Review board (MAERB).

 "100% of graduates need to have successfully completed all of the psychomotor and affective domain objectives (meeting the cut (passing) score established by the program as a minimum standard to be met)”.

-The medical assisting program at Nicolet College has a retention rate of 85.71% for the admission cohort(s) that entered in 2019, and there are a number of support services available to students so that they can successfully complete the program.
-Additionally the medical assistant program had job placement with 100% of the 2019 graduates.
+The medical assisting program at Nicolet College has a retention rate of 84.62% for the admission cohort(s) that entered in 2020, and there are a number of support services available to students so that they can successfully complete the program.

 Students shall not receive compensation/payment, monetary or otherwise, from the practicum site.
 Students will work directly under the supervision of licensed health care professionals.